A global, decentralized mapping network for everyone.

 The Hivemapper Network, launched in November 2022, is an open, global, and decentralized mapping network that uses AI to build a map based on the driving we do everyday.

-- Expensive for businesses - While maps are generally free for consumers, organizations pay to integrate maps into their products.
+Expensive for businesses -Millions of businesses pay to integrate maps into their products.
 With so few choices for reliable maps, monopoly pricing makes it difficult for organizations and independent developers to afford map data.

-- Uneven coverage and freshness - Typical methods of collecting map data are very expensive, so it is difficult for even the best-funded companies to reach global scale.
-As a result, map data quickly becomes stale and developing markets are often under-mapped.
+Uneven coverage and freshness - Typical methods of collecting map data are very expensive, so it is difficult for even the best-funded companies to refresh maps on a global scale.
+As a result, map data quickly becomes stale.

-The design of the Hivemapper Network helps to address all four problems.
+The design of the Hivemapper Network helps to address all problems.

 In return for their efforts, contributors are rewarded with a digital token called HONEY that can be redeemed to access map data.
 This model allows the economic benefits of the global mapping network to be shared with the people who build the map.